Starting your baby on solid foods

-Signs your baby is ready for solid foods
+What are the signs my baby is ready for solid foods?

-A round the age of six months your little one will be ready for the challenge of first foods.
+At round the age of six months your little one will be ready for the challenge of first foods.
 Watch for signs of readiness, such as an increased appetite, showing more interest in food, particularly when watching you eat, or trying to imitate your habits by opening his mouth and reaching for your food.
-Starting solids before bub

 Starting solids before bub is really ready can cause tummy discomfort and potentially puts him at a higher risk of choking.
 Make sure that your little one has good head and neck control and the ability to sit up with support.

 The first solids are really a boost to his current milk feeds, with these new tastes and textures almost as important for learning how to eat and for developing tooth and jaw development as they are for nutrition.
 When offering first foods, always breast or bottle feed before solids so bub is in a more settled mood and doesn’t fill his little tummy up before his milk.

 Begin with around one to two teaspoons of solids after a breast or formula feed, gradually increasing to two to three tablespoons of solids around three times each day.

 When offering first foods, always breast or bottle feed before solids so bub is in a more settled mood and doesn’t fill his little tummy up before his milk.
 Begin with around one to two teaspoons of solids after a breast or formula feed, gradually increasing to two to three tablespoons of solids around three times each day.

 Allergies are a key concern for many parents when starting babies on new foods.
 Currently, the notion of delaying potentially allergenic foods well beyond six months is poorly supported by scientific evidence, with a theory that delaying certain foods for the first few years may actually potentially increase the risk of allergies.